meet3io/meet3-contracts/README.md

 ### SBT Contract

-Soulbound Tokens (SBTs) are non-transferable tokens that represent ¡°commitments, credentials, and affiliations¡± that make up the social relations on Web3 networks.
+Soulbound Tokens (SBTs) are non-transferable tokens that represent "commitments, credentials, and affiliations" that make up the social relations on Web3 networks.

 In Meet3, SBT is issued based on a person's participation records in Meet3 meetings or events, as a unique representation of a person's achievements and credentials.